grnet/agkyra/docs/user_guide/source/settings.rst

 :dfn:`language` The language of the GUI menu, windows and notifications.
 There are currently two supported languages, Greek (**el**) and English (**en**).
 The CLI is always in english.
     default: ``en``

-:dfn:`sync_on_start` A flag indicating whether the syncing should start on start-up.
-If it is ``off``, the client will start in "paused" mode.
+:dfn:`ask_to_sync` GUI only flag.
+Switch on a dialogue box asking user whether syncing should start (e.g., on startup or when the user modifies settings).
     default: ``on``

 Cloud